DataCrane/lab_measurements_and_symptoms_combining/README.md

 Simple project which merges three geological data tables, by range to range correlation.
 Goal is to impute stratigraphical division to mud symptoms and core measurements.

 .csv ARE DELETED DUE TO POTENTIAL ONWERSHIP CONSEQUENCES !!
-Description below should answer any queastions about data order.
+Short data order description below :

 MYUWI is the key.